 Mark F. Bernstein ’83 is PAW’s senior writer.

+This a corrected version of a story from the Oct.
+10, 2012, issue.
 Firestone Library is the headquarters of The Papers of Thomas Jefferson project.
-The location was incorrect in the Oct.
-10 feature on Aaron Burr Jr. 1772.
+The location was given incorrectly in the earlier version.